adedner/dune-fempy/doc/sphinx/usage.rst

 Setting up a numerical scheme
 ################################

 In Dune-Fempy, the **scheme** contains information about the method used to solve the PDE.
 Just as before, schemes can be set up in a similar way to grids and spaces using the database found in python/database/scheme.
-An example of this in python is the following
+An example of this in python is the following.

 .. code-block:: python